 Shaming and Character Assassination to Silence Women

 Women and girls have been subjected to sexual abuse and violence by men in every country in the world forever.
 Unfortunately, patriarchal society has historically been an enabler for men not only to sexually violate women but also to vilify them when they tried to speak up.
 It is the perpetrator, not the victim who received the support and sympathy of institutions, media, and the general public, especially if they are famous and powerful.
-It is not only about gender but about power, how we respond to power as a society, and the systemic failure to protect the less powerful people.
+It is not only about gender but also about power, how we respond to power as a society, and the systemic failure to protect the less powerful people.

 Women were petrified to speak up against sexual harassment because of victim blaming, and the stigma and shame associated with it.
 Either nobody would believe, or victims would be silenced by blaming, shaming, and retaliation.
 This strategy was used by men across countries and cultures to abuse, assault, or harass women.
 Whenever women tried to fight or speak, they were attacked and shamed so that no one would dare to do it again.